-Most plant-based proteins are also great sources of fiber, which promotes a healthy digestive system and a healthier blood sugar response after eating.
-Fiber also protects your heart by binding and excreting unwanted compounds, helping reduce your risk of heart disease.
-In addition to fibre, swapping out animal protein means you're making more room on your plate for healthy, unsaturated fats from plant sources such as nuts, seeds, vegetable oil, and avocado.
+Most plant-based proteins are also great sources of fibre, which promotes a healthy digestive system and a healthier blood sugar response after eating.
+Fibre also protects your heart by binding and excreting unwanted compounds, helping reduce your risk of heart disease.
+In addition to fibre, swapping out animal protein means you’re making more room on your plate for healthy, unsaturated fats from plant sources such as nuts, seeds, vegetable oil, and avocado.
 Worried about getting enough protein in your meals without meat?
-Don't be.
+Don’t be.
 You can still get plenty of protein from plants such as soy, lentils, beans, nuts and seeds, such as hemp seeds, sesame seeds, and chia (6-11).

 3. Cheaper Now and Later